Call for Proposals: Folly/Function 2018

-Submit a project proposal of up to 1,000 words that clearly describes the project and its relationship to the theme of the architectural folly and function AND offers a description of how the project fits within the financial parameters.
-A preliminary budget should be included that identifies expenses and demonstrates feasibility within the $8,000 production grant, and applicants are strongly encouraged to include renderings and sketches of the proposed project.
+Submit a project proposal of up to 1,000 words that clearly describes the project and its relationship to the Park and the Folly/Function competition AND offers a description of how the project fits within the financial parameters.
+A preliminary budget should be included that identifies expenses and demonstrates feasibility within the $6,000 production grant, which should cover the total cost for labor, materials, fabrication, and installation.Applicants are strongly encouraged to include renderings and sketches of the proposed project.

 - CURRENT RESUME/CV AND REFERENCES

-The resume/CV should include information about your education; work and teaching experience; (if applicable) exhibition history; awards, grants, and residencies; and other relevant information.
-Provide the names, email addresses, and telephone numbers of two people who are familiar with your work.
+The resume/CV should include information about your education; work and teaching experience; exhibition history; awards, grants, and residencies; and other relevant information.
+Provide the names, affiliations, email addresses, and telephone numbers of two people who are familiar with your work.

 - DIGITAL IMAGES AND SLIDE SCRIPT

 Up to seven (7) digital images of recent work.
-(These images are in addition to images submitted as part of the project proposal.)
+(These images are in addition to any renderings/sketches submitted as part of the project proposal.)
 Recent works may be built or proposed in any medium.
+Please note that the jury is particularly interested in past design-build projects and previous experience will be a determining factor.
 An image script with a numbered list that corresponds to the submitted images should also be included.
-For each image, include the title, date and a brief description of the work.
+For each image, include the title, date, and a brief description of the work.

 – PROJECT PREVIEW SLIDES